ERC-7562 - Account Abstraction Validation Scope Rules

 Rationale of requiring a stake

-We want to be able to allow globally-used contracts (paymasters, factories) to use storage not associated with the account, but still prevent them from spamming the mempool.
+We want to be able to allow globally-used contracts (paymasters, factories, aggregators) to use storage not associated with the account, but still prevent them from spamming the mempool.
 If a contract causes too many UserOperations to fail in their second validation after succeeding in their first, we can throttle its use in the mempool.
 By requiring such a contract to have a stake, we prevent a "Sybil attack", by making it expensive to create a large number of such paymasters to continue the spam attack.

 By following the validation rules, we can detect contracts that cause spam UserOperations, and throttle them.
 The stake comes to prevent the fast re-creation of malicious entities.
 The stake is never slashed (since it is only used for off-chain detection) but is locked for a period of time, which makes such an attack much more expensive.